Sugeepixie/Mushroom-Analysis/README.md

 4) What populations contain the most edible and most poisonous mushrooms?

 ## Machine Learning Model:
-- We want to better understand the classification (edible vs. poisonous) mushrooms belong to based on our dataset.
-This can be achieved through using the Random Forest Classifier, to precisely classify our data.
+- We want to better understand the classification (edible vs. poisonous) of mushrooms in our dataset.
+This can be achieved using the Random Forest Classifier, to precisely classify our data.
-- The Random Forest Classifier is an ensemble learning model consisting of several decision tree algorithms trained on random subsets of our data.
+- The Random Forest Classifier is our model of choice as it best validates categorical data.
+It is an ensemble learning model consisting of several decision tree algorithms trained on random subsets of our data.
 - By combining multiple (relatively uncorrelated) decision trees, the Random Forest Classifier protects against overfitting and improves overall accuracy.
 The model also allows us to rank the importance of our input variables, and is able to accomodate larger datasets.

 - The following steps will be used for our model:
  * Load clean Data